exercism/pharo-smalltalk/README.md

 We welcome pull requests of all kinds.
 No contribution is too small, particularly those that provide fixes and improvements to existing exercises.
 Note that this track's exercises must conform to the [Exercism-wide standards](https://github.com/exercism/docs/tree/master/language-tracks/exercises), but if you're unsure about how to make a change, then open a GitHub issue, and we'll discuss it.

+### Reading Smalltalk

+[I Can Read C++ and Java But I Can't Read Smalltalk](https://github.com/exercism/docs/files/2276414/readingSmalltalk.pdf) by Wilf LaLonde is a good primer on Smalltalk syntax for people more familiar with curly braced languages.

 ### Conventions